leventebalogh/node-simple-di/README.md

                 // some more logic...
             }
         },
-        // Keys of the parameters or modules that
+        // Names of the parameters or modules that should be injected
-        // should be injected as parameters to the function
+        // as parameters to the module's constructor function
         args: ['host', 'port'],
         // Strategy to use when creating "app"
         strategy: STRATEGY.NEW